gschaumb/team03-capstone/docs/index.md

 ## Research Notes {#research-notes}

-Summaries of relevant Phase 0, LLM agent research appear below.
-The project research explored ideas for agentic RAG such as:
+Summaries of relevant Phase 0, LLM agent research we conducted appear below.

+#### Agentic Approaches

 - **Workflow Management Systems**: Systems like StateFlow can be used to define the steps that agents need to follow to complete their task.
 This could be helpful for the Enron chatbot, because the information about the case comes from so many different sources.
 For example, the workflow could define a state for "retrieving legal documents" and a state for "summarizing financial reports."